 MAKES: About a dozen squares

-8 tablespoons (1 stick) unsalted butter, softened, plus a little for greasing the pan
+8 tablespoons (1 stick) unsalted butter, plus a little for greasing the pan

-Preheat the oven to 350В°F. Grease an 8- or 9-inch square baking pan.
+Preheat the oven to 350В°F. Grease an 8- or 9-inch square baking pan or line it with aluminum foil and grease the foil.